 For a full list of required documents, please visit the IUPUI Office of International Affairs.

-- IUPUI online graduate application fee: $60 for U.S. citizens, $65 for international applicants.
+- IUPUI online graduate application fee: $70 for all applicants

-Herron will waive the $60 online application fee for U.S. citizens who attend our Open House or who talk with a Herron representative at the Graduate Portfolio Day event in Chicago.
-The $65 online application fee for international students who attend one of the two events cannot be waived.
+Herron will waive the IUPUI online application fee for U.S. citizens who talk with a Herron representative at the Graduate Portfolio Day event in Chicago.
+The online application fee cannot be waived for international students who participate in the Graduate Portfolio Day event.